fabston/TradingView-Webhook-Bot/README.md

 1. Activate it `source TradingView-Webhook-Bot/bin/activate && cd TradingView-Webhook-Bot`
 1. Install all requirements `pip install -r requirements.txt`
 1. Edit and update [`config.py`](https://github.com/fabston/TradingView-Webhook-Bot/blob/master/config.py)
+The Telegram ID should be set as an integer, but in some cases it is needed to define it as a sting, and the set the Channel name insteed the Channel ID.
 1. Setup TradingView alerts.
 An example alert message would be:
     ```json
     {